subbat9710/Tic-Tac-Toe-Game/README.md

 # TTTboard
 -- Project: Creating a Tic Tac Toe Game ---

+->To run the app, try $ ruby app.rb in your terminal.

+-> rackup required to load on port 4567

 Setting up the Tic Tac Toe Game.

 1 Setup the board